M4lcode/m4lcode.github.io/_posts/2024-07-28-CyberGate Technical Analysis.md

     <meta http-equiv="refresh" content="3; url=https://blog.cyber5w.com/cybergate-malware-analysis">
   </head>
   <body>
     <p>You are being redirected to the full analysis on Cyber5W blog.
-If you are not redirected automatically, click the link https://blog.cyber5w.com/cybergate-malware-analysis</p>
+If you are not redirected automatically, click the link <a href="https://blog.cyber5w.com/cybergate-malware-analysis" target="_blank" rel="noopener noreferrer">https://blog.cyber5w.com/cybergate-malware-analysis</a></p>
   </body>
 </html>